csolink/csolink-model/guidelines/using-the-modeling-language.md

 Here we define the slot `regulates` as a mixin slot.
 This slot can be used as a `mixin` by other slots.

-Mixins provide the means of reusing semantics, generally by the inclusion of specific property slots or other semantic constraint, in different classes or slots, without the need to tie slots to the hierarchy of the class itself.
+Mixins provide the means of reusing semantics, componentservicerally by the inclusion of specific property slots or other semantic constraint, in different classes or slots, without the need to tie slots to the hierarchy of the class itself.